This blog post is all about the things you need to buy BEFORE backpacking Asia.

 11. Buy A Travel eSIM Before Backpacking Asia

-One of the smartest things you can do before heading off on your Southeast Asia adventure is to grab a travel eSIM.
 If you’ve ever struggled with swapping SIM cards at airports or dealing with confusing phone plans in another country, you’ll know why this is a game-changer.

 With an eSIM, you can download your data plan before you even leave home.
-That means you’ll hit the ground running—no hunting for local SIM cards, and no worrying about whether your phone will work in each country.
+That means you’ll hit the ground running when you buy before backpacking Asia.

 It’s perfect for Southeast Asia because you’re likely hopping between countries like Thailand, Vietnam, and Cambodia, and with an eSIM, you can find plans that cover multiple destinations in one region.